OnnoH/OUSnake/README.md

 # 3.1.
 Architecture
 The application follows the MVC architecture pattern.

+View: The view is responsible DOM interaction and handling events (buttons, keys and custom events).
+Model: The model is used to store data.
+They are ignorant to a wider context.
+Controller: The controller handles the responses to events by updating the model and/or the view.

+The model and controller are structured according to the "object model pattern" which is a specific form of the model pattern with a single object per module.
+As a result, the model and controller each contain several modules.

 # 3.1.1.
 View
-The HTML of assignment 1 acts as the view.
+snakeGame acts as the view.
+It handles the events and key input.

+Canvas and Sound are also part of the view.
+They should be controlled through events only rather then gameController, but was not yet fully implemented due to time constraints.
+Canvas depends on the Element model to be able to draw elements efficiently.

+Decision: It was decided to place the timer in the controller (gameController) rather then in the view (snakeGame).
+Although the ticking of the timer can be seen as an event, gameController fully encapsulates its function.
+It did not seem justified to move it out of gameController.

+# 3.1.2 Model
+The model is split up into one module per object.
+Snake and Food are the main objects used in the model.
+They both depend on Element.

-# 3.1.2 Controller
+# 3.1.3 Controller
-The Controller is split up into 3 modules.
+The Controller is split up into 2 main modules: a generic gameController and a specific snakeController.
-SnakeGame is responsible for loading all the required classes, DOM interaction and events.

-GameController is responsible for the basic operations of the game.
-This includes controlling the snakeController, Sound and Canvas.
+GameController is responsible for the basic operations of the game and it ties everything together with minimal awareness of the internal workings of the other modules, but enough to make it work together.
+It offers generic functionality such as start, stop and the timer.

 Decision: It was decided to split up the controller into several files/modules to demonstrate the separation of generic and specific functionality.
-The result was separation of DOM Interaction & events, generic game mechanics (start, stop, etc) and specific game mechanics (snake, canvas & sound).
+The goal is that the gameController API would support many different games.

 Decision: It was decided to trigger sounds on events to demonstrate the use of events.
 The alternative is to store the required information in the model (eat, move, gameover, gamewin, etc), let the controller check the model and trigger the corrisponding function in sound.